Dukhan: Geography

 The southeasternmost section of the area is 60 m above sea level.
 Parts of Dukhan's sabkha zone in the north are several metres below sea level.
-A sequence of hillocks of Eocene limestone run in parallel throughout the coastal region.
+The coastal region contains parallel formations of Eocene limestone, forming a series of low hills.
 The top of the Rus Formation from the Lower Eocene period outcrops more than 25 m in this area.
 The eastern portion comprises a lowland covered with rock fragments, consisting of wadis and vegetation-rich depressions (known as rawdas).
 Wadi Diab is one of the major dry riverbeds which extend through Dukhan.

-Characterized by its significant topographical variation, the Dukhan area is one of the five regions of Qatar.
+The Dukhan area has varied landforms and is considered one of the five main regions of Qatar.
 Its width varies from about 3 km in the north to 19 km in the center and 6 km in the south.
 The total length of the Dukhan region is approximately 87 km.
 Ras Abrouq serves as the northern boundary while An Nakhsh serves as the southern boundary.

 A sabkha (a type of salt flat) ecosystem known as the Dukhan Sabkha is found in the northern section.
 This sabkha, considered the largest inland salt flat in the Persian Gulf, runs for approximately 20 km, occupies an area of 73 km2, has a width of 2 km to 4 km km and a depth of between 6 m and 7 m.
 It also accommodates the lowest point of Qatar, at 6 m below sea level.
-As a result of high uranium content, the sabkha has very high levels of radioactivity, ranging from a mean of 16 to 75 cps.
+Due to its high uranium content, the sabkha has elevated levels of radioactivity, with measurements ranging from 16 to 75 cps.
 The sabkha is fed by seawater from the Bay of Zekreet, approximately 3 km north.
 A depression known as Rawdat Jarrah is the midpoint between the Bay of Zekreet and the sabkha; geologists have theorized that it may have been an extension of the bay as early as 3,000 years ago.

 In a 2010 survey of Dukhan's coastal waters conducted by the Qatar Statistics Authority, it was found that its average depth was 5 meters and its average pH was 8.1.
 Furthermore, the waters had a salinity of 64.40 psu, an average temperature 23.5°C and 6.77 mg/L of dissolved oxygen.